ImperialOctopus/worlds-to-follow/docs/08-arbiters-guide.md

 If you choose to create an entirely new spell, use the following guidelines:

 - Make it cool.
-- Your objective is to create a spell that's interesting enough that _when you use it, people remember it_; not to create a spell so powerful that you want use it every turn (if you want power, use the other option!).
+- Your objective is to create a spell that's interesting enough that _when you use it, people remember it_; not to create a spell so powerful that you want to use it every turn (if you want power, use the other option!).
 - Don't be afraid to come back later and change details if the spell you make isn't a good fit.
 Your other players are your guinea pigs (...in a good way).

 I recommend, regardless of whatever you choose, that you stick to some basic rules regarding magic: